Returning to Work from Maternity Leave

 - Now that you’ve found a routine that works.
 Put it into motion and get the entire family on board!

 - This makes for smoother mornings and helps to ease the transition from family time to work/childcare time.

-There’s no sugar-coating it, turning over care of your precious gift from above is hard.
+There’s no sugar-coating it; turning over care of your precious gift from above is hard.
 Here’s what you need to remember: Your child is loved beyond measure.
 Your child is safe.
-Your child can do this and so can you!
+Your child can do this, and so can you!
 Those new parent superpowers helped you to pick the absolute best childcare provider for your child.
 Leaving the house or doing daycare drop-off on that first day is not for the weak of heart, but you’ve got this.
 It is completely normal and not a bad thing for our kids to experience what we call separation awareness.
 Check out our blogs for separation awareness and tips for starting daycare.

-Pumping at work?
+Are you pumping at work?

 - Block off your pumping times on your calendar to ensure you have protected time.